SupaxInc/stable-diffusion-from-scratch/resources/StableDiffusion.md

 ## What is it?
 It is a generative model that learns the probability distribution of a data set (images in this case) and can generate entirely new images by sampling from this distribution.

 Data is modeled as distributions to be able to evaluate probabilities using conditional probability of continuous random variables (CRV).
 However, there is an importance on the type of distribution we use.
 See the example below of a normal Gaussian distribution, let's say we toss a coin for each variable (age and height).
-We end up with an improbabily statistic of a 3 year old with a height of 130 cm.
+We end up with an improbable statistic of a 3 year old with a height of 130 cm.

 ![gaussian_distribution_example](images/gaussian_distribution.png)

-To solve this problem, we can use a probability density function (PDF) which is pretty much similar to Gaussian distribution but rather than a symmetric bell-curve shape around the mean, the shape will depend on the total area of 1.
+To solve this problem, we can use a probability density function (PDF).
+The Gaussian distribution is already a specific type of PDF but rather than a forced symmetric bell-curve shape around the mean, the shape will just depend on the total area of 1.
 This area under the PDF curve represents the probability that the variable falls within that interval.
 The function is f*X*(*x*) for a random variable *X*.

 In the example above, since we have two variables, we can create a **Joint Probability Distribution** graph that describes the probability distribution of the two CRVs, f*X,Y*(*x,y*) which gives the probability density at the point (*x,y*).
 This new graph allows us to have more a plausible statistic between age and height because the two variables of age and height now have a probability score associated with it.